kroll-j/graphcore/spec.rst

 Nodes are represented by integer IDs in the range between 1 and 2^32.

-Pathes through the graph are represented as ordered lists of arcs.
+Paths through the graph are represented as ordered lists of arcs.

-Root nodes are nodes with no predecessors, leave nodes are nodes with no successor.
+Root nodes are nodes with no predecessors, leaf nodes are nodes with no successor.

 Interface Principles
 -----------------------